Attorney Kevin Lungwitz

 Since 2007, he has represented scores of members of the Texas Elementary Principals and Supervisors Association, and he has counseled hundreds more by phone.
 As of January 2023, he has written over 100 legal columns in the TEPSA News.

 Today, he represents members of ATPE, TSTA and TEPSA in a variety of cases.

-Over the years, he has represented literally hundreds upon hundreds (possibly over 1000) school employees in grievances, school board meetings, TEA and SBEC hearings, CPS investigations, and at trial and appeal, including several cases before the Texas Supreme Court and the federal Fifth Circuit Court of Appeals.
+For over 33 years of legal practice, he has lost count of the hundreds and hundreds of clients in grievances, school board meetings, TEA and SBEC hearings, CPS investigations, in trial court and on appeal, including cases before the Texas Supreme Court and the federal Fifth Circuit Court of Appeals.

 Kevin graduated from Southwestern University in 1986, and Texas Tech School of Law in 1989, where he met his wife who also practices law in Austin.
 He was ranked the #1 high school tuba player in the State of Texas in 1982.
-He is passionate about being outside, running, hiking, music, and relaxing with family and friends.
+He is passionate about being outside, running, hiking, music, and relaxing with family, friends and his dog.

 Licensed to practice law in the State of Texas (1989).

 Licensed in the Federal Northern, Southern, Eastern, & Western Districts of Texas.

 Licensed in the Fifth Circuit Court of Appeals.